transentis/sim-covid-19/README.md

 We have included a notebook for each:

-* [COVID-19 Simulation](sim-covid-19.ipynb) The notebook contains the complete simulation written in Python.
+* [COVID-19 Simulation](sim-covid-19.ipynb) The notebook contains the complete simulation written in Python, nothing else needed.
-* [COVID-19 Simulation (XMILE)](sim-covid-19-xmile.ipynb) The simulation was created in XMILE using Stella Architect, but the notebook is fully functional even if you don't have a Stella Architect license.
+* [COVID-19 Simulation (XMILE)](sim-covid-19-xmile.ipynb) The underlying simulation was created in XMILE using Stella Architect, but the Jupyter notebook is fully functional even if you don't have a Stella Architect license.
 The Stella Architect file is in `simulation_models/sir_model.stmx`